fox-io/sync-icloud-music/README.md

 - **Incremental Sync**: Uses `rsync` to sync only changed files, preserving bandwidth and time.
 - **Artist-by-Artist Processing**: Processes each artist folder individually to minimize local disk usage.
 - **File Verification**: Verifies synced files with MD5 hashes and evicts them from local storage after successful upload.
+- **SQLite Hash Cache**: Optionally caches file hashes in `sync.db` so unchanged files don’t need to be re-hashed on every run.
+- **Audio-only Sync**: Syncs only audio files and skips hidden/non-audio items like `.DS_Store`.
 - **Log Rotation**: Automatically rotates logs to keep a configurable number of recent log files.
 - **Strict Configuration**: Requires a `config.ini` file with no hardcoded defaults for security and portability.
 - **GitHub-Friendly**: No PII in the script; configuration is external and ignored by Git.